nodecg/awesome-nodecg/README.md

 # Awesome NodeCG

 A curated list of NodeCG Bundles all in one place.
-See CONTRIBUTING.md for how to contribute!
+Want to suggest a bundle for inclusion?
+Open a PR!

 # Service Integrations